 - Apply to the Graduate College - Review Instructional Technology Admission Requirements.

-- Determine the Plan of Study - After finishing six credits, meet with your graduate advisor to write and submit your plan of study.
+- Determine the Plan of Study - After finishing six credits, meet with your graduate adviser to write and submit your plan of study.

 - Take courses and learn - Take 30 credits of courses + 3 credit Internship for the master's and learn based on your needs.
 You will learn to use, implement and instruct with technologies beyond average experience.

 - Create, Submit and Present your Portfolio - Display your learning in a professional manner.
-In the portfolio you articulate your goals and may identify learning goals for your internship.
+In the portfolio, you articulate your goals and may identify additional learning goals for your internship.

 - Complete an Internship - Complete a 120 hour internship that extends your knowledge base - 3 credits.

 - Total = 33 credits